Creates a new secondary browser window and loads the referenced resource.

 dom.disable_window_open_feature.toolbar

-If this feature is set to yes, then the new secondary window renders the Location bar in Netscape 4.x and in Mozilla-based browsers.
-MSIE 5+ and Opera 7.x renders the Address Bar.
+If this feature is set to yes, then the new secondary window renders the Location bar in Mozilla-based browsers.

 dom.disable_window_open_feature.location